HPCarey/trekkers/README.md

    **Fix**:
       - After doing a code review and using an eslinter to clean up some code and removing typos and commented out code, I found that the sticky follow button issue had resolved for all but one profile.
       - The profile "testUser123" does not always work when I click it.
 It does not toggle between follow/unfollow and the followers count does not change.
+      - In the dev tools console, a 400 (Bad Request) error displays saying failed to load resource.
       - This profile was not created by me but either by my mentor or by an assessor from the previous submission.
-      - I'm not sure why only this one profile is affected but the other profile follow buttons are beaving as expected and I have had to leave the problematic one unresolved for now.
+      - I'm not sure why only this one profile is affected but the other profile follow buttons are behaving as expected without any console errors and I have had to leave this one as unresolved for now.

 [Back to top](#contents)